Michael Lobo resigns as Goa minister, quits BJP | Politics

 - India

-Goa minister and BJP MLA Michael Lobo on Monday resigned from the Pramod Sawant-led ministry and also as member of the Legislative Assembly, ahead of the state polls scheduled next month.
+Goa minister and BJP MLA Michael Lobo on Monday resigned from the Pramod Sawant-led cabinet and also as member of the Legislative Assembly, ahead of the state polls scheduled next month.

-Lobo, who represented the Calangute Assembly constituency, submitted his resignations to the chief minister's office and the Goa Assembly's Speaker.
+The Goa BJP unit later said Lobo's move will not have any impact on the party's prospects in the state Assembly elections, to be held on February 14.
+Lobo, who represented the Calangute Assembly constituency and held charge of the state port and waste management departments, submitted his resignation to the chief minister's office and the Goa Assembly's Speaker.

-“I have resigned from both the posts.
+"I have resigned from both the posts.
 I will see what steps are to be taken next.
-I have also resigned from the BJP,” Lobo, who held charge of the state waste management department, told reporters.
+I have also resigned from the BJP," Lobo told reporters.

 Asked whether he will join the Congress, Lobo said he is in talks with other political parties.